ljimenez21/My-Engineering-Project/README.md

-# My-Engineering-Project
+# Engineering-Project
-Code that can be used to control DC motors with a raspberry pi
+Code I used for my projects in Engineering class